LZ Granderson: Personal life

 In a 2012 column for CNN.com, Granderson stated that he was gay.
 Granderson has one son, Isaiah, from his previous marriage to a woman.

 Granderson's husband Steve Huesing is PetSmart's VP of Planning and interim president of Chicago's Marriage Equality USA.
 When the two were married in 2016, ESPN showed pictures of his wedding on SportsNation, the show on which he was a co-host.
 Granderson spoke about this moment on the LGBTQ&A podcast saying, "I really don't recall anyone else at ESPN who married their same-sex partner having those pictures up on the network prior to that day...I had to believe that there was a queer kid out there working in a bar, maybe not even having the volume on, glancing up and seeing that on ESPN.
 I know what that would've done for me."

 In 2024, Granderson disclosed that he is living with HIV.

 Granderson is also a faculty member at his alma mater, Western Michigan University in the School of Communication.
+He holds the role of Master Faculty Specialist.